TIY-1511/rails/11_create.md

   get 'questions/:id' => 'questions#show', as: :question
 ```

-Note that Rails looks matching rules in order, from top down.
+Note that Rails matches rules in order, from top down.
 If we did not place this new rule above `show`, then the `question` route would still match the URL and process the request.

 After applying this we end up with the next error: